ntjandra/ntjandra/README.md

 ### Hi there 👋

 ## I'm Nathaniel, a recent alumni from UCSC actively searching for a full-time position.
-- 🔭 I’m currently working on two research projects with the Renewable and Resilient Electrical Energy Systems (RREES) Lab and Center of Research in Open Source Software (CROSS) at UCSC
+- 🔭 I’m currently working on as an R&D Software Engineer for the Renewable and Resilient Electrical Energy Systems (RREES) Lab and a researcher for the Center of Research in Open Source Software (CROSS) at UCSC.
 - 🌱 I’m currently learning Full-Stack Development, Docker, and Project Management Skills.
 - 👯 I love to collaborate in a small Agile enviornment that is user-focused.
 - 🤔 I’m looking for help with app deployment, using Nginx and Gunicorn.